philoushka/dir-to-podcast-rss/README.md

-dir-to-podcast-rss
+DIY RSS
 ==================

-Convert a directory full of audio files to a podcast RSS feed.
-A great way to quickly get a bunch of MP3s to your phone through your podcasting client.
-Supports public cloud services and your local web host directory
+Create an RSS feed of audio or video files for your podcasting client.
+This is a great way to quickly get a bunch of MP3s to your phone through your podcasting client.

+Paste each file that you want in the feed, give it a name, and they'll download to your podcast client.

+You can put your files on any publicly accessible server or cloud storage.